War inside the White House: Scaramucci takes on Priebus over 'leaks'

 Priebus has not made any public statements on the matter.

-"When I said we were brothers from the podium (last week), that's because we're rough on each other.
+"When I said we were brothers from the podium [last week], that's because we're rough on each other.
 Some brothers are like Cain and Abel," he said.
-In the biblical story referenced by Scaramucci, Cain kills Abel.
+In the biblical story, Cain kills Abel.

 Meanwhile, a Justice Department spokeswoman released a statement Thursday describing "an astonishing increase" in leaks.

-On Thursday morning, during his interview on CNN’s "New Day," Scaramucci said he "talked to Attorney General Sessions” about leaking, adding, “I’ve got buddies of mine in the FBI that I’ll be calling."
+On Thursday morning, during his interview on CNN, Scaramucci said he "talked to Attorney General [Jeff] Sessions" about leaking, adding, "I've got buddies of mine in the FBI that I'll be calling."

 In addition, he said he understood that his financial disclosures that Politico requested were publicly available.